BoiseState-AdaptLab/boisestate-adaptLab.github.io/students.md

 #### Ravi Shankar

 Ravi completed his Bachelor's in Computer Science with a minor in Applied Mathematics and is currently a Masters student at Boise State University.
 He has worked on the Lidar Data Processing project and is currently working on the IonoSeis project.
+During Summer 2020, he interned with Intel for the NSG Data Analytics and Machine Learning group and worked on multiple software engineering projects.

 * * *
 <br>